rgyoung6/DBTCShinyTutorial/README.md

 The first fillable field in the Dada learnErrors section indicates the percent of data to use when assessing errors.
 The dada2 analysis generally evaluates the total number of reads present in a submitted run (a run is a group of results processed at the same time on the same machine representing the same molecular methods) and then takes a percentage of the sequences and estimates the error present.
 The DBTCShiny uses the same learnErrors() function, but instead forces the function to use a subset of the data by fastq file wholistically.
 In doing this we can provide the files used for the error estimation and the process is reproducible.
 The first fillable section here identifies the percentage of fastq files used for the analysis.
 The default is 0.1 or 10%, but in cases where there are very few results files and when the percent of the files is three or fewer, the minimum number of files is automatically set to three. **For our tutorial we will use the default value of 0.1.**

 The second fillable field is for the upper value of the total number of nucleotides used for the error assessment.
 This value is set very high to allow the selection of files for the error assessment.
-Lowering this value will cause the assessment of the errors to potentially use only a subset of the selected file subset of files. **The default of value for this field is set to 1,000,000,000 and this is the value we will used for this tutorial.**
+Lowering this value will cause the assessment of the errors to potentially use only a subset of the selected files. **The default of value for this field is set to 1,000,000,000 and this is the value we will used for this tutorial.**

 ([Back to Top](#table-of-contents))